The M25 clockwise and anticlockwise exit slips at J20 (A41 Kings Langley) CLOSED at 8am causing traffic mayhem for thousands of motorists.

 The organisation said about 30 activists have blocked roundabouts at junction 3 of the M4 near Heathrow airport, west London, and junction 1 of the M1 at Brent Cross, north London.

-Dozens of demonstrators from Insulate Britain, an offshoot of Extinction Rebellion, brought major disruption near junction 20 at Kings Langley in Hertfordshire as a group sat by traffic lights.
+Britain, an offshoot of Extinction Rebellion, brought major disruption near junction 20 at Kings Langley in Hertfordshire as a group sat by traffic lights.

 The road closure has since been lifted at about 11am